Shaheed Veer Narayan Singh International Cricket Stadium

-The Shaheed Veer Narayan Singh International Cricket Stadium Raipur, also known as Naya Raipur International Cricket Stadium, is a cricket arena in the city of Naya Raipur, Chhattisgarh, India.
+The Shaheed Veer Narayan Singh International Cricket Stadium, also known as the Nava Raipur International Cricket Stadium, is a 65,000-seater venue in the city of Nava Raipur, Chhattisgarh, India.
+It is the third largest cricket stadium in India and the fourth largest cricket stadium in the world with a capacity of 65,000.
+It became the country's 50th international cricket venue in 2023.
+It is one of the largest cricket stadiums in India in terms of boundary dimensions.

-The Cricket Stadium is India's 50th international cricket venue.
-First International cricket match played here was an ODI between India and New Zealand in 2023, which was won by India.
-This state-of-the-art cricket stadium hosts domestic and international cricket matches.

-It is the largest sports stadium in Central India.

-It is the third largest cricket stadium in India and fourth-largest cricket stadium in the world.
-The stadium has a seating capacity of 65,000 approx. Inaugurated in 2008, this ground hosted its first ever match in 2010, when the Canada national cricket team arrived in India and played a practice match against the Chhattisgarh state team.
+Inaugurated in 2008, this ground hosted its first ever match in 2010, when the Canada national cricket team arrived in India and played a practice match against the Chhattisgarh state team.
 In 2013, the stadium was declared as a second home venue for the Delhi Daredevils in the Indian Premier League (IPL) and has since hosted many of the team's matches.
+The first International cricket match played here was an ODI between India and New Zealand in 2023, which was won by India.

-The stadium is named after Veer Narayan Singh Binjhwar, a landlord from Sonakhan who spearheaded the 1857 war Indian independence in Chhattisgarh.
+The stadium is named after Veer Narayan Singh Binjhwar, a landlord from Sonakhan who spearheaded the 1857 Sepoy Rebellion in Chhattisgarh.

 Location

-Stadium is situated in sector-3 of Naya Raipur, close to the Swami Vivekananda Airport in Naya Raipur and is 21 km away from Raipur main city.
+The stadium is situated in sector-3 of Naya Raipur Near Sendh Lake, close to the Swami Vivekananda Airport in Naya Raipur.
+It is 21 km away from Raipur.

 Construction and arrangements

-The construction of the stadium began in the year 2006 and it was completed in 2008 at the cost of Rs 145 Crore.
-It was built and owned by the Government of Chhattisgarh.
-The stadium has been built with a modern sports arena.
-The media facilities as well as the corporate boxes have been renovated and roofs cover the rest of the ground to provide comfort during heat periods.
+The construction of the stadium began in the year 2006 and was completed in 2008 at the cost of Rs 145 Crore.
+It is built and owned by the Government of Chhattisgarh.
+The stadium has been built with the facilities of a modern sports arena.
+The media facilities as well as the corporate boxes have been renovated and roofs cover the rest of the ground to provide comfort during hot periods.